uswds/uswds/CONTRIBUTING.md

 Here are a few guidelines to follow when submitting a pull request:

-1. Create a Github account or log in to your existing account.
+1. Create a GitHub account or log in to your existing account.
-2. Fork this repo into your Github account (or just clone it if you're an 18F team member), read more about forking a repo here on Github:
+2. Fork this repo into your GitHub account (or just clone it if you're an 18F team member).
+Read more about forking a repo here on GithHub:
 [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)
-3. Create a branch that lightly defines what you are working on (e.g. add-styles).
+3. Create a branch that lightly defines what you're working on (e.g. add-styles).
-4. Once you are ready to submit a pull request, push your branch up to the repo.
+4. Once you're ready to submit a pull request, push your branch up to the repo.
-5. Submit your pull request against `18f-pages-staging` branch.
+5. Submit your pull request against the `18f-pages-staging` branch.

 Questions or need help with setup?
 Feel free to open an issue here [https://github.com/18F/usfwds/issues](https://github.com/18F/usfwds/issues).